digideskio/mifos-selfservice-app/README.md

+Application seems to be currently broken since the API responses are turning out to be very different from those documented.
+Maybe something happened after last night's crash.
+Investigating.

 # Mifos Self Service Application
 Mifos Self Service Meteorjs based Application with support of web and hybrid mobile app support.